 Performing Arts Administration, MA

-After completing all required courses, the student will design a Capstone Project consisting of both written and oral presentations.
-This project will integrate and synthesize the ideas and projects from program coursework, creating a useful and original approach to practical application of the program's content toward building a career.
+After completing all other required courses, the student will design a Capstone Project consisting of both written and oral presentations.
+This project will integrate the learnings from program coursework and allow students to demonstrate their competency in applying solutions to a practical case study.

 |ARTM 450||THE ARTISTIC COMPONENT||3|